TendrilApps/tendrils-cli/docs/configuration.md

 #### `default-repo-path`
 - The default [tendrils repo path](./tendrils-commands.md#specifying-the-tendrils-repo) if it is not otherwise provided
+- Allows calling `td` from anywhere
 - Should be an absolute path, otherwise it will be [converted to one](#relative-paths)

 #### `default-profiles`
 - List of the default [profiles filter](./tendrils-commands.md#filtering-by-profile) if it is not otherwise provided
 - Set this to the profiles specific to this host to prevent having to type them on every [command](./tendrils-commands.md)
+- This is particularly useful if your tendril profiles are setup on a per-host basis like in [this example](./example-repo/.tendrils/tendrils.json)

 # Path Resolving
 - Paths will be resolved in the following order: